-Penn State's Blue and White courses completed a renovation and redesign in 2007.
-The Blue Course is now a par 72 and 7,228 yards from the championship tees.
-The renovated Blue Course hosted its first major amateur event, the 2008 Big Ten Women's Golf Championship, and was received by coaches and players as a great and fair challenge.
-The Big Ten Conference is well known for the outstanding caliber of its university owned golf courses, and with the updates and improvements made in 2007, the Blue Course proudly sits in this group.
-The Blue Course annually hosts the Nittany Lion Women's Golf Invitational and has hosted numerous events conducted by the USGA, FCWT, AJGA, IJGT, PGA Junior Series and the West Penn Golf Association.
+Penn State's Blue and White golf courses completed a major renovation/redesign in 2007.
+The Blue course is now a Par 72, 7,228 yards from the Championship tees.
+The renovated Blue course hosted its first major amateur event; the 2009 Big Ten Men's Golf Championship.
+The Blue Course was very well received by coaches and players alike.
+The individual Big Ten Champion scored one under over the 72 holes.
+The Big Ten Conference is well known for the outstanding caliber of its university owned golf courses, and with the updates and improvements made in 2007, the Blue Course now proudly sits with some of the top in this group.
+The Blue Course annually hosts the Rutherford Intercollegiate and has hosted numerous events conducted by the USGA, FCWT, AJGA, IJGT, PGA Junior Series and the West Penn Golf Association.

 The White Course provides a historic alternative to golfers in the area.
-Designed in 1922 by world famed architect Willie Park Jr., 8 original holes and green complexes still exist.
+Designed in 1922 by world famed architect Willie Park Jr., eight original holes/green complexes still exist.
 The current layout is shorter than the Blue Course but still provides a test to even the skilled golfer.
-The White Course provides smaller crowned green complexes adding to its character and demands a creative short game to score well.
-The creative and sculpted bunkering of Willie Park Jr. is still studied and photographed by some of today's top architects.
+The White Course provides smaller raised and undulated green complexes which add to its character and demand a creative and disciplined shot making to score well.
+The sculpted bunkering of Willie Park Jr. is still studied and photographed by some of today's top architects.

 The ample grass range located at the opposite end of the public range was expanded in 2007 to provide an area for the Lions to practice just about any shot in the bag.
-The private golf team area has four tiers consisting of a bent and blue grass teeing ground, two ample fairway bunkers adjacent to the tees, as well as a rolling fairway for players to work on uneven lies.
-A small pitching green and bunker are attached to the rolling fairway.
-The rolling fairway brings a unique quality to Penn State's practice opportunities.
+This private golf team area has four tiers with bent & blue grass teeing ground, two ample fairway bunkers adjacent to the tees, as well as a rolling fairway for players to work on un-even lies.
+A small pitching green and bunker are attached to this unique undulated fairway to further enhance the quality of Penn State's practices.
 The slightly elevated practice area allows players to hit to a variety of measured targets and see the ball land, thus providing instant feedback in evaluating shot distances and quality.